OltersdorfTech-Org/JulesVern_MagicBox/README.md

 ```

 Then browse to `http://<pi-ip>:8080`.
 Use `hostname -I` on the Pi to print its LAN IP address.

+### GPIO table from the web UI

+- The bottom of the page includes a table to edit the physical pin numbers for:
+  - `lid_switch_pin`
+  - `lid_led_pin`
+  - `magic_flicker_led_pin`
+  - `Key1LED PIN`
+  - `Key2LED PIN`
+  - `Key1switch PIN`
+  - `Key2switch PIN`
+- Inputs must be integers mapped to real GPIO header pins; power/ground pins are rejected.
+Submitted values rewrite the dataclass entries in `src/config.py`.
+- The Raspberry Pi physical pin diagram (above) is rendered alongside the form to help pick the right header numbers.

 ### Optional systemd setup for the web UI